saeedentezari/mit_6_036/README.md

 3. Review data: in `reviews.tsv` and `reviews_submit.tsv` files.

 > Tools for loading each of the above data are present in the `my_code_for_hw3_part2.py` file.

+## Week4: Margin Maximization

+1. A brief implementation of SVM.

+2. Explicit (for hinge loss) and numerical implementation of Gradient Descent.